If an agent accepts your work, what are chances of getting published?

 Those odds are somewhat scary.

-What’s less well known is what your chances are of getting a publishing deal if you succeed in getting an agent.
+What’s less well known is what your odds are of getting a book deal (ie: a publishing deal), assuming that you succeed in getting a literary agent.

 It’s less easy for me to give a precise answer to this, because publishers will be more variable than agents in terms of submissions/acceptances, but at the very top end of the industry, the odds are still much less than wonderful.